- This event has passed.

 Flux Factory is opening the very first group exhibition across the street at the Windmill Community Garden, which Flux co-founded with neighborhood partners in 2016

-New artworks will be on view May 5 – June 16, with special performances throughout the month.
+New artworks will be on view May 5 – June 17 dawn to dusk every day, with special performances throughout the month.

 It all takes place at 39-22 29th St, Long Island City!